Constrained bilinear optimal control of reactive evolution equations: Introduction

-\zlcomment{In this paper, we propose an alternative optimize-then-discretize approach to deriving optimality conditions for optimal control computation.
+\zlcomment{To develop \emph{globally} converging numerical methods for bilinear optimal control with both control and state constraints, we propose an alternative optimize-then-discretize approach to deriving optimality conditions.
 Instead of analyzing state-to-control operators induced by the PDE constraint as in existing studies, we replace the PDE constraint with an equivalent integral representation of the PDE solution derived from the recently developed unified transform method} \citep{fokas1997unified,fokas2008unified,deconinck2014method}.
 This method, also known as the Fokas method, has been developed to provide an integral representation of the solution to general linear and a class of nonlinear PDEs with general boundary conditions \citep[see][]{fokas1997unified,fokas2008unified,deconinck2014method}.
 Among the advantages of the unified transform method is that the integral representation converges uniformly to the given boundary conditions \citep{de2019hybrid,fokas2023modern}.
 Therefore, the optimal control problem can be equivalently reformulated by replacing the PDE constraint with the integral representation of the PDE solution.
 This is not necessarily true for traditional methods for solving PDEs, such as separation of variables.
 For example, PDE solutions represented by sine transforms and series converge to zero at the boundary $x=0$, which is consistent only with homogeneous boundary conditions \citep{olver2014introduction}.
 Moreover, integral representations derived from the unified transform method can be seen as functionals of the control variable, which allows the derivation of explicit expressions for directional derivatives of the objective and constraints with respect to the control variable.
 Then, necessary conditions of optimality can be derived from the celebrated Karush-Kuhn-Tucker (KKT) conditions in function spaces \citep{hinze2008optimization,attouch2014variational}, in principle, for any objectives and constraints that are differentiable in appropriate sense.
 The unified transform method has been applied mainly to solve PDEs with constant coefficients \citep{deconinck2014method,fokas2023modern} and related additive control problems \citep{kalimeris2023numerical,li2024complex,li2024linear}.
 In this paper, we also extend this method to PDEs with a time-varying reaction coefficient and the corresponding constrained bilinear optimal control problem.